PradanyaBoro/Non-Linear-Programming/README.md

 # Nonlinear Programming Repository

-Welcome to the Nonlinear Programming (NLP) repository!
+Welcome to the Nonlinear Programming repository!
 This GitHub repository will be gradually updated with MATLAB code implementations for various NLP problems.
 The repository covers deduction and solving of Karush-Kuhn-Tucker (KKT) conditions, optimization algorithms, genetic algorithm operations, exterior penalty function method, feasible direction method and interior penalty function method.

 ## Methods Implemented